r-uu/r-uu.lib/fx/comp/doc/fx-comp-demo.md

 ### Layout - Create and Maintain FXML configuration with visual editor

 The picture below shows a very simple layout configuration.
-There are two buttons an Java FX ```AnchorPane``` called main.
+There are two buttons and a Java FX ```AnchorPane``` called main.

 ![scenebuilder](fx-comp-demo-hierarchy-scenebuilder.png)